brand310/brand310/README.md

 - 👀 I’m interested in: Music, Playing Music, Soccer, Cats and Art

-- 🌱 I’m currently learning: React, Python and Typescript
+- 🌱 I’m currently specializing in MERN stack development

 - 📫 How to reach me: brandonsandoval0@gmail.com